 John Crooke - Head Men's Cross Country Coach

-John Crooke is in his 14th season as head men’s and women’s cross country coach at Wesleyan University heading into the 2013 campaign.
-Under his guidance both the men’s and women’s team have been elevated in regional and national rankings and are consistently ranked among the top-10 in New England.
+John Crooke is in his 16th season as head men’s and women’s cross country coach at Wesleyan University heading into the 2015 campaign.
+Under his guidance both the men’s and women’s teams have established themselves in regional and national rankings and consistently ranked among the top-15 in New England.
 Wesleyan's women have qualified for the NCAA Division III Championship as a team three times under John's tutelage (2002, 2004 and 2009) with its most recent visit in 2009 resulting in a 14th-place finish.
 The men's team qualified for its first national championship in 2005, also coming in 14th, then qualified a second time in 2006 with a 15th-place showing.
-Wesleyan has had individual NCAA qualifiers on the men's side in 2012, 2011 and 2010.
+Wesleyan has had 17 individual NCAA qualifiers between the men's and women's teams, the most recent being All-American Bryan Marsh '13 in 2012.
+Marsh is one of nine All-Americans for Wesleyan since 2000.
 John was named NESCAC men's co-Coach of the Year and New England Division III men's Coach of the Year following the 2005 campaign.

 Prior to his appointment at Wesleyan, John served as head men's and women's cross-country and track & field coach at Hiram College in Hiram, Ohio, for the 1998 and 1999 seasons.
 He was associate head cross-country and track & field coach at Widener University in Chester, Pa.
 (1996-98) where he directed the women's programs, and head boys and girls cross country and track & field coach at Lower Merion High School in Ardmore, Pa.
 (1988-95).